Stakeholder and Political Economy Analysis for Côte d’Ivoire, Ghana, Togo, and Benin

 • Undertake a West Africa Regional SPEA including a summary SPEA Action Plan with recommendations and validated actions

-For that, the consultants undertook an initial desk study of existing material and conduct interviews (in person or virtually) with key stakeholders for each of the four SPEA.
-An analysis on the identification of opportunities and challenges for private sector participation in coastal areas development and management was prepared.
-The consultants went twice to each of the countries to gather data from all stakeholders and share results with all of them in local workshops.
+For that, the consultants undertook an initial desk study of existing material and conducted interviews (in person or virtually) with key stakeholders for each of the four SPEA.
+They prepared an analysis on the identification of opportunities and challenges for private sector participation in coastal areas development and management.

 If you want to hire us for a similar project, please contact us